defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-There are two performance issues associated with the above code:
+There are two performance issues associated with the above code, though:

-- The first applied snapshot will be slow if animated.
+- The first animated applied snapshot can be slow for a large amount of data.
-- If you run this code on tvOS for a large number of rows items and try to move around the collection, performance is poor.
-If you try the same code on iOS performance is fine.
+- If you run this code on tvOS for a large number of row items and try to navigate the collection performance is poor.
+If you try the same code on iOS performance is much better.

-To understand the second performance issue, we must remember that `updateUIView(_:context:)` is called:
+To understand the second performance issue, we must remember when `updateUIView(_:context:)` is called:

 - When a source of truth changed in a parent `View` (e.g. an `@ObservedObject` or `@State` changed).
 - When the `@Environment` changed (e.g. the screen was rotated or the font size was changed).

-On tvOS the focus is part of the environment, so whenever the focus is moved around, an environment change is triggered, leading to a full view update with the naive implementation above.
+On tvOS the focus is also part of the environment, so whenever the focus is moved around an environment change is triggered, leading to a full view update with the naive implementation above.
 This explains why moving around the collection on tvOS can be slower than on iOS and why you should in general avoid performing time-consuming work in `updateUIView(_:context:)`.

-You might remember that in the first article in this series I conjectured this might be the reason why SwiftUI nested stacks and scroll views are much slower on tvOS than on iOS (and the reason why this series of articles exists in the first place).
-Though SwiftUI stacks and scroll views are not implemented in UIKit as far as I know, it is possible that too much layout work is currently performed as a result of the focus being moved on tvOS.
+You might remember that in the first article in this series I conjectured this might be the reason why SwiftUI nested stacks and scroll views are much slower on tvOS than on iOS.
+It might namely be possible that too much layout work is currently performed as a result of the focus being moved on tvOS, leading to inferior performance.

-The next section focuses on solving these two performance issues.

 ## Solving Performance Issues